mltony/mltony.github.io/_posts/2022-09-11-Working-with-Linux.md

 # Working with Linux using NVDA
 This post contains many tips and tricks that I found to be useful that boost my productivity when working with remote Linux servers.
-This post is not a tutorial for beginners on how to use Linux; it requires some knowledge of Linux basics.
+This is not a tutorial for beginners on how to use Linux; it requires some knowledge of Linux basics.
 If you are new to Linux, please find a Linux tutorial  for beginners.
+All the tricks mentioned below would work well with NVDA screenreader, however if you use an alternative screenreader, feel free to read as well as many of the tricks are screenreader-agnostic.

 ## Scenarios